datascienceid/dsiex-termdeposit/README.md

 # Term Deposit Prediction

-This project is about predicting Term Deposit Suscriber.
+This project is about predicting Term Deposit Subscriber.
 This project is part of DSI Data Exhibitions.

 ## Setup